ginestrab/MultiRank/README.md

  If you use the included MATLAB code please cite

- [1]   C. Rahmede, J.Iacovacci, A. Arenas and G. Bianconi, "Centralities of Nodes and Influences of Layers in Large Multiplex Networks" arxiv:1703.05833 (2017).
+ [1]   C. Rahmede, J.Iacovacci, A. Arenas and G. Bianconi, "Centralities of Nodes and Influences of Layers in Large Multiplex Networks" Journal of Complex Networks 6,  733 (2017).

  (c) Christoph Rahmede (c.rahmede@kit.edu)
      Ginestra Bianconi (g.bianconi@qmul.ac.uk)